ktonge/Covid-and-Weather-Machine-Learning/README.md

     We chose counties that did institute a formal county level mask mandate.

 ### Working with the Weather Data
-Once we had identified the counties we were interested in, we found weather data for each county by day.
-We pulled out the average temperature, precipitation, windspeed, and ran into some complications surrounding hummidity.
-We were interested in exploring it, but need to do further research to best understand what the data represents.
-For now we have an average daily percent humidity column, as well as a min and max percent humidity for each day.
+After identifying the counties of interest, we proceeded to gather weather data for each county on a daily basis.
+We extracted several key variables including the average temperature, precipitation, and wind speed.
+However, we encountered some challenges when working with the humidity data.
+While we were interested in exploring this variable, we realized that further research was necessary to fully understand the data and its interpretation.
+As a result, we currently have an average daily percentage humidity column, as well as minimum and maximum percentage humidity columns for each day.
+Despite the limitations, we believe that the weather data we were able to collect provides valuable insights into the potential relationship between weather patterns and COVID-19 incidence in the selected counties.
 ### Database
 We created a database from the tables above in pg admin, we then connected it with the AWS server for ease of sharing and group access.